 Will there be times when you have to agree to disagree?
 Sure, but that doesn’t mean the conflict has to continue.
 Sometimes resolution comes from the acceptance that not everyone feels exactly the same as you, and that’s ok too.

 In this case, it’s important to delineate the boundaries of how you will interact on the issue so that the conflict doesn’t have to continue.
 Saying no to conflict is a solution too.

 Sometimes, no matter how hard you try, you just can’t find a solution.
 That’s when counseling can help.
 Talking with someone who is neutral and trained to help people navigate hard issues can set you on the path to resolving the conflict.

 Finding a therapist to help is easier than ever.
 Online therapy is accessible and convenient.
 And it’s effective.
 You can schedule your sessions on your time and see someone right from the comfort of your home.
 A skilled therapist can help you sort through the issues and find healthy ways to deal with conflict.

 You don’t have to accept that conflict will just be part of your relationship.
-You can be proactive in addressing the issue and finding solutions that work for you and maybe even enhance the relationship you have with the other person.
+With the help of Calmerry, you can be proactive in addressing the issue and finding solutions that work for you and maybe even enhance the relationship you have with the other person.

 You never know what you’ll find on the other side of the conflict.
 It could just be the place you needed to be all along.